 prayers and support of my ministry.

-Rev. Elena Hernandez, Yard Pastor at CCI in Tehachapi
+Rev. Elena Hernandez, Spanish Programs Coord & Yard Pastor at CCI,

-God has given me great love and compassion for the people in correctional institutions, and my main role has always been to help inmates become reconciled to God.
+God has given me great love and compassion for the people in jails and

 Rev. Clyde Huff, Yard Pastor Centinela SP

 Clyde, a native Californian, has lived in the Imperial Valley of California for

 almost 40 years.
 He moved there to operate the family farm after marrying